billliu1992/billliu/input/blog/software-engineering-principles-css.md

 None of the above examples are necessarily bad practices.
 However, under certain circumstances, they can cause future changes to be harder.
 Because of this, it may make sense to try to avoid them if possible.

 One of my recent reads is [The Pragmatic Programmer][prag], which says well designed software is *easier to change*.
-I really liked the reasons they gave in the book, and would highly recommend it to other software engineers.
+Most maintenance work can be boiled down to changing code, so if your code is hard to change, your work is going to take longer and be more error prone.
+This applies to CSS as well.

 Software engineering principles are general, and there can be a lot of discussion on how best to implement them.
 How do you apply software engineering principles to CSS?
 How do you keep your CSS maintainable?
 Let me know what you think.